lm123321/cs231/README.md

-# This is my notes and solution to cs 231 course of deep learning
+# This is my notes and solutions to cs 231 course of deep learning